 Dan Hayward

 As Vice President for CGI's UK Advisory practice, Dan is responsible for leading and developing client and partner engagements across multiple sectors.
-Dan also works closely with our Health & Care Advisory team and is passionate about providing human-centred organisational and digital transformation consultancy to ...
+Dan has spent 20+ years in the IT industry delivering human-centred organisational and digital transformation and consultancy and remains passionate about driving tangible ...